- Why the history of globalization?

 b) what the gates of globalization and its barriers were;

-c) what social and political effects globalization had on Hungary and what kind of impacts the increased realization of the principle of territorialization had on Hungary.
+c) what social and political effects globalization had on Hungary and what kind of impacts the increased realization of the principle of territorialization exerted on Hungary.

 Senior researchers of the group can rely on their previous work in several ways:

 - Béla Tomka, besides publishing studies on the methodology of historical comparisons, also applied the comparative approach in the investigation of 20th-century Hungarian and European social and economic history in practice.
-For these books he received professional awards (Academic Award; Outstanding Academic Title Award, American Library Association), while also addressing some of the effects of globalization in these works;
+For related volumes he received professional awards (Academic Award; Outstanding Academic Title Award, American Library Association), while also addressing some of the effects of globalization in these works;

-- Péter Bencsik‘s extensive studies on 20th-century East-Central European border regimes prepared the study of territorialization;
+- Péter Bencsik‘s extensive studies on 20th-century East-Central European border regimes prepared for the study of territorialization;

-- Márkus Keller has extensive experience in comparative research on international institutional and knowledge transfers;
+- Márkus Keller has wide experience in comparative research on international institutional and knowledge transfers;

 - Melinda Kalmár published a comprehensive work on the Cold War era, in which she also analyzed the global ideological and economic effects on communist systems;